learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Teacher registration grade ranges can now be program specific (see tag ``grade_ranges``).
 - Fixed walk-in registration and class import errors introduced by teacher registration grade ranges.
 - Fixed an error that occurred when students had no amount due.
-- Fixed errors that occurred when timeslot durations resulted in floating point numbers with more than two decimal places.
+- Fixed errors that occurred when timeslot durations resulted in floating point numbers with more than two decimal places (e.g. 50 minutes).
+This should fix errors that were encountered during scheduling, on class manage pages, and when adding coteachers, among others.
 - Fixed handling of the ``finaid_form_fields`` tag.
 - Profile form now populates DOB and graduation year even if the form errors.
 - Custom form responses can now be viewed even if users are accidentally deleted.